paul-breen/xcsv-plot-map/README.md

                         projection to use for displaying the site coordinates on the map (one of the CRS classes provided by Cartopy)
+  -m, --plot-on-map     instead of a plot alongside a site map, show just a
-  -b BG_IMG_PATH, --background-image BG_IMG_PATH
+                        map and plot the coordinate data directly on the map -b BG_IMG_PATH, --background-image BG_IMG_PATH
                         path to an image to show in the background of the plot -o OUT_FILE, --out-file OUT_FILE